Dom Joly: Writing

 In 2023, Joly published a book The Conspiracy Tourist, in which he travels the world investigating conspiracy theories and the people who believe them including QAnon, hunting for UFOs in Roswell, chasing Alex Jones of Infowars around Austin, trying to prove that Finland exists and taking a flat-earther to the edge of the world.

 Political career

-In the 1997 UK general election, Joly stood in Kensington and Chelsea against Alan Clark.
+In the 1997 general election, Joly stood in Kensington and Chelsea against Alan Clark.
 Hiring out hundreds of teddy bear costumes, he staged mock protests at Westminster and came fifth out of nine candidates, receiving 218 votes (0.6%).

 Podcast

 On 29 June 2018, Joly released the first episode of his comedy podcast, Earworm.
 In 2020 the second series of the podcast was released by Audible.

 Personal life

 Joly is married to Canadian graphic designer Stacey MacDougall.
 Having lived in the Notting Hill area of London, the two later sold their apartment to novelist Salman Rushdie and bought a property in Gloucestershire to raise their children there.

 Joly has spoken about his struggles with anxiety and depression.